OK Legislators - time to enter the 21st Century!

 out the 20th century and jump straight from the 19th

-to the 21st century and dump their archaic and
+to the 21st century.
+Time to dump their archaic and

 Changing the way government works in the UK